bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Is the following line a valid line of JavaScript code?</em>edgecoders.com</a><a href="https://edgecoders.com/function-scopes-and-block-scopes-in-javascript-25bbd7f293d7" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://ryanmorr.com/understanding-scope-and-context-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://ryanmorr.com/understanding-scope-and-context-in-javascript/"><strong>Understanding Scope and Context in JavaScript</strong><br />
-<em>Understanding Scope and Context in JavaScript August 16, 2013 JavaScript JavaScript’s implementation of scope and…</em>ryanmorr.com</a><a href="http://ryanmorr.com/understanding-scope-and-context-in-javascript/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+<em>Understanding Scope and Context in JavaScript August 16, 2013 JavaScript JavaScript's implementation of scope and…</em>ryanmorr.com</a><a href="http://ryanmorr.com/understanding-scope-and-context-in-javascript/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://css-tricks.com/javascript-scope-closures/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://css-tricks.com/javascript-scope-closures/"><strong>JavaScript Scope and Closures</strong><br />
 <em>Scopes and closures are important in JavaScript.
 But, they were confusing for me when I first started.
-Here’s an…</em>css-tricks.com</a><a href="https://css-tricks.com/javascript-scope-closures/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+Here's an…</em>css-tricks.com</a><a href="https://css-tricks.com/javascript-scope-closures/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://developer.telerik.com/topics/web-development/understanding-scope-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://developer.telerik.com/topics/web-development/understanding-scope-in-javascript/"><strong>Understanding Scope in JavaScript - Telerik Blogs</strong><br />
 <em>Scope is an important, yet ambiguous concept in JavaScript.
 Used correctly, it allows you to leverage good design…</em>developer.telerik.com</a><a href="https://developer.telerik.com/topics/web-development/understanding-scope-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>